AnanthSankaralingam/chromie/README.md

 P0 <br>
 1. Persistent sessions in hyperbrowser https://docs.hyperbrowser.ai/sessions/profiles
 2. fix schema mandatory fields so generic extensions don't generate empty files
+3. auto pin extension at start
+4. suggest prompts to users at start. maybe survey or prompt library, something like "Extensions for marketers"

 P1 <br>
 1. test product end to end, along with billing
 2. functionality to publish extensions directly to chrome web store (when unblocked)
 3. ace follow up conversation: ask LLM for git diffs rather than all code rewritten - will save context and tokens
-4. dropdown to select a specific frontend type before code gen
+4. dropdown to select a specific frontend type before code gen?
 5. Upload your own extension/files?

 P2. <br>